Hire Employees in Brazil from Abroad | 2025 Guide

 Brazil is home to several talent hubs, each with its own strengths:

-- Rio de Janeiro: Known for its energy sector, tourism, and creative industries.
+- Rio de Janeiro: A hub for energy, tourism, and creative industries.

-- Belo Horizonte: A growing hub for startups and tech innovation.
+- Belo Horizonte: Known for startups and innovation, especially in tech.

-- Curitiba and Porto Alegre: Both cities have strong manufacturing and tech sectors, attracting engineering talent.
+- Curitiba and Porto Alegre: Strong in manufacturing and engineering talent.

 How to Hire Employees in Brazil from Abroad: Three Options